Luk446/InverseKinematics_MachineLearning/README.md

 # InverseKinematics_MachineLearning
 Level 4 thesis project

+*Due to sensitivity of data the project folder cannot be public*

 Coding is comprised of two scripts, compiled in Visual Studio Code Jupyter Notebooks.

 ## Script 1 - MLPR Training